 Yes, kiln-dried wood is good for carving.
 However, it is harder to carve and a little more brittle than that air-dried wood.
 That is due to the lower moisture content in the wood.
 Once it is out of the kiln, it slowly absorbs moisture and becomes easier to carve.

 It has a uniform texture that makes it easy to carve once you get used to it.
-Drying wood in a kiln is a commercial practice that quickly produces wood for carving, and the process reduces the drying time from years to days.
+Drying wood in a kiln is a commercial practice that quickly produces wood for carving, reducing the drying time from years to days.

 Try to pick some quality lumber to get started.
 Look for wood with an even and fine wood grain that is easy to carve with.
 Make it soft enough for wood cutting tools and hard enough to hold fine details.